Keyboard shortcuts

 • Wire the kernel EntropySource cap (the in-tree CSPRNG capability; see EntropySourceClient and KernelCapSource::EntropySource) through the host adapter as the backing for random_get.
 The same cap is the natural future analogue of the browser’s crypto.getRandomValues surface.

-Deliverable: a wasm module can read and write files inside a preopened capOS namespace.
+Deliverable: a wasm module can read and write files inside a preopened capOS directory.

 Phase W.6 — WASI Preview 1 sockets (gated on userspace network stack)